 Threats

+They are an important food source for many marine animals, like wolf herring, seabirds, and marine mammals.
 Climate change also makes it more difficult for them to find food and reproduce.

 While this species is highly productive, water temperature, food availability, and predation affect their survival rate.
 So, overfishing and environmental changes harm Japanese pilchard populations.
-That’s why many experts are concerned about their future reproductive success.

-Facts Japanese Pilchards
+8 Fun Facts About Japanese Pilchards

 FAQs